scrapy/scrapy/docs/topics/practices.rst

         yield runner.crawl(MySpider2)
         reactor.stop()

     crawl()
-    reactor.run()  # the script will block here until the last crawl call is finished.
+    reactor.run()  # the script will block here until the last crawl call is finished

 Different spiders can set different values for the same setting, but when they run in the same process it may be impossible, by design or because of some